The More You Know iPhone, the Better it Gets!

 User Guide inside the app

-To help you master the app, we've included a user guide into the app.
+To help you master the app, it includes a full User Guide.
 It breaks down each topic into smaller subtopics, as illustrated on the left.
+Because all illustrated articles are stored in the cloud, they are always up-to-date.

-You can use the navigation controls in the bottom toolbar to read the guide like you would read a Kindle book.
+You can use the navigation controls in the bottom toolbar to read the Guide like you would read a Kindle book.

 The History icon on the left end of the toolbar will show you the history of the topics you've read.
 The app icon on the opposite end returns you to Skrol.